gallosanchez23/roborregos-web/README.md

 - [Babel](https://babeljs.io/): A javascript compiler, which is required for Flow.
 - [Jest](https://jestjs.io/): The main Javascript test framework.

 It is strongly recommended to use VSCode in order tu automatize some of the checks used by the tools above mentioned.
-For that, install the following extensions:
+For that, install the following extension:

-- [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): to check automatically syntax errors and fix them.
+- [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint): to check automatically syntax errors and fix them.
-- [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint): to tell prettier to use eslint syntax.

 **_NOTE: The following are not as strongly recommended, but are helpful too._**

-- [Flow Language Support](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode): to show flow's errors on intellisense
+- [Flow Language Support](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode): to show flow's errors on intellisense.
 - [Babel ES6/ES7](https://marketplace.visualstudio.com/items?itemName=dzannotti.vscode-babel-coloring): it helps to visualize better the code in the most recent standard.

 Once installed, everything should be running smoothly, because the setting.json is already configured.